-TOPIC/TASK CONTEST SPECIFIC RULE (Use of technology - Competitors are not allowed cameras, cell phones personal laptops, tablets and mobile phones) and or other personal electronics in the skill area.
+TOPIC/TASK CONTEST SPECIFIC RULE

+(Use of technology - personal laptops, tablets Competitors are not allowed cameras, cell phones and or other personal electronics in the skill area.

+and mobile phones) ·

 8 ADDITIONAL INFORMATION

 8.1 Interpreter

 If a competitor requires the help of an interpreter once onsite during the competition, the Skills/Compétences Canada Provincial/Territorial offices must advise Skills/Compétences Canada National Secretariat a minimum of 1 month prior to the competition or this service may not be guaranteed.